 As a part of liquidity management, the Bank maintains borrowing relationships with various financial institutions to ensure the continued access to diverse market of funding sources.
-The Bank's credit rating together with market reputation has enabled it to secure ample call lines with local and can found in the liquidity gap if a need arises.
+The Bank's credit rating together with market reputation has enabled it to secure ample call lines with local and foreign banks and canfulfill its liquiditygap if a need arises.